devsoc-unsw/structs.sh/README.md

-# Data Structures
+# Data Structures and Algorithms
-A collection of classic data structures and their algorithms.
+A collection of COMP2521 tutorial problems, my own examples and implementations of classic data structures and their algorithms in C.